Stephen Curry launches graphic novel series on sports stars - WHIZ News

 “We hope that when kids pick up the books in this series to read all about their favorite athletes, it not only instills excitement and grows their love for reading, but also inspires them to reach for the stars and accomplish their dreams,” Curry and Peyton said in a statement released Friday by Penguin Workshop, a Penguin Random House division.

-The new series will be written by Rich Korson and John Bycel, with illustrations by Damion Scott.
+The new series will be written by Rich Korson and Josh Bycel, with illustrations by Damion Scott.

-Note: This story has been updated to correct the first name of series co-writer Josh Bycel.